 Platform services revenue, net.
-Platform services revenue includes Interchange Fees, net of Revenue Share, and other service-level payments to Customers.
+Platform services revenue includes Interchange Fees, net of Revenue Share and other service-level payments to Customers.
 Platform services revenue also includes processing and other fees.
-Interchange Fees are earned on card transactions we process for our Customers and are calculated based on a percentage of the amount of a specific card transaction plus a fixed amount per transaction.
+Interchange Fees are earned on card transactions we process for our Customers and are based on a percentage of the transaction amount plus a fixed amount per transaction.
 Interchange Fees are recognized when the associated transactions are settled.

 Revenue Share payments are incentives to Customers to increase processing volumes on our Platform.
 Revenue Share is generally computed as a percentage of the Interchange Fees earned or processing volume and is paid to Customers monthly.
 Revenue Share payments are recorded as a reduction to revenue.
-As Customers' processing volumes increase, they may earn an increased percentage of Revenue Share.
+As Customers' processing volumes increase, the rates at which we share revenue generally increase.

-Processing and other fees include fees earned when end users use payment cards at automated teller machines and minimum processing fees if Customers' processing volumes fall below certain thresholds.
+Processing and other fees primarily include fees earned when end users use payment cards at automated teller machines and minimum processing fees if Customers' processing volumes fall below certain thresholds.